vpulab/UrbAM-ReID/README.md

 1. [Part-Aware Transformer](https://github.com/liyuke65535/Part-Aware-Transformer)
 2. [ReID Strong Baseline](https://github.com/michuanhaohao/reid-strong-baseline)
+Enivronments are the described in previous links.
+We have indicate in environmentBOT.yml and environmentPAT.yml the environments for a TITANRTX with CUDA version 11.0, using Python versions 3.8.18 and 3.10.0, respectively.
 ### Modified Codes
 The folder includes modified codes to integrate the UrbAM-ReID dataset into each system.
 In case of BoT code, indicate the data root in configs/softmax_triplet_XXX.yml in DATASETS.ROOT_DIR.